vpon-sdk/vpon-sdk.github.io/en/android/android-addfriendlyobstruction.en.md

             vponObstructViews.add(new VponObstructView(obstructionView, VponAdRequest.FriendlyObstructionPurpose.OTHER, "reason"));
             VpadnAdapter.getVponObstruction().addViews("VponLicenseKey", vponObstructViews);
             // !!!
 Must implement before load ad !!!
-            // obstructionView: insert the obstruction view that will be set as Friendly Obstruction // description: limit at 50 characters and characters contain only `A-z`,`0-9` or a space
+            // obstructionView: insert the obstruction view that will be set as Friendly Obstruction
+            // description: limit at 50 characters and characters contain only `A-z`,`0-9` or a space
-            // VponLicenseKey: insert Vpon License Key of this ad position
+            // VponLicenseKey: insert Vpon License Key of this ad position

             ...
             mAdView = findViewById(R.id.adView);